Multiprecision Computing Toolbox for MATLAB

 - Ordinary Differential Equations Solvers

-- Data analysis and Fourier transforms
+- Data analysis and Fourier transform

 - Special functions